dunefox/MAML/docs/sec-steps.rst

             # for all the epoch
             for _ in range(epochs):
-                # classify the traning features
+                # classify the training features
                 Z = self.classify(X_train)
-                # count the misqualifications for the logging
+                # count the misclassifications for the logging
                 err = 0
                 for z, y in zip(Z, Y_train):
                     err += int(z != y)
                 # ans save them in the list for later use
                 self.train_errors_.append(err)

-                # compute the activation input of the entire traning features
+                # compute the activation input of the entire training features
                 output = self.activation_input(X_train)
                 # and then the deviation from the labels
                 delta = Y_train - output
-                # the following is an implmentation of the adaline update rule
+                # the following is an implementation of the Adaline update rule
                 self.w_[1:] += eta * X_train.T.dot(delta)
                 self.w_[0] += eta * delta.sum()
                 # and finally, we record the loss function